 SOLUS is Queen’s Student On-Line University System.
 You’ll have access to a SOLUS account once you become a Queen’s student.
 You’ll use SOLUS to register for courses, add and drop courses, update your contact information, view financial and academic information, and pay your tuition.

 Writing in Academic Contexts

-Writing 225 allows students to choose from a set of wide-ranging writing assignments including, but not limited to, the critical review, the lab report, travel writing, and the annotated bibliography.
+Writing 225 offers students the opportunity to try their hands at wide-ranging writing assignments including, but not limited to, position paper, the lab report, travel writing, and the annotated bibliography.
 This allows concentration on the types of writing students encounter in university.
-Students will choose the assignments that best suit their academic interests and requirements.
+In keeping with the emphasis on web-based learning, students will engage in interactive on-line activities such as discussion forums and group activities.
 While WRIT 125 covers the basics of academic essay writing, WRIT 225 will allow students to work on more complex types of assignments in academic writing.
 A basic understanding of essay-writing is therefore required and expected.

 |Choice of Unit 1 or 2||10%|